lucas-goldner/pushup_bro/README.md

 Download PushUpTracker from the App Store today and start tracking your pushups with ease.
 Whether you're a seasoned athlete or just starting your fitness journey, PushUpTracker is the perfect companion to help you reach your goals.

+**Before running**, create a /config folder at the root of the /ios folder and add a /dev and a /prod folder inside of it, inside of each of those add your GoogleServiceInfo.plist.
+The paths should look like this at the end:
+/ios/config/prod/GoogleService-Info.plist
+/ios/config/dev/GoogleService-Info.plist

 To run the project use:

 ```